 - Analyze cultural practices in connection with a concrete study of a self-selected case or digital phenomenon related to digital culture and media use

-- Describe and reflect on the findings of the student’s case study based on the chosen theory, method and own empiral observations
+- Present and discuss the results of the study based on the chosen theory, method and own empirical observations

 The lectures will include learning activities in the form of small exercises that actively engage the students in the teaching.

 In the exercises, practical work will be done on data collection methods with emphasis on both quantitative and qualitative content analysis and interviews.
-In addition, tools such as peer-grading and training with academic writing will be part of the exercise work.
+In addition, peer-grading and training with academic writing will be part of the exercise work.

-Alongside the lectures, on a group basis the students must choose a contemporary digital cultural phenomenon or practice as a basis for an empirical study (= a "case"), they will be working with during most of the course.
+Alongside the lectures, the students on a group basis must choose a contemporary digital cultural phenomenon or practice as a basis for their empirical study (= a "case").
 The selection must be based on a prior definition of a problem area and a relevant focus in relation to the course topics.
 In connection with the exercises, a simple research design is prepared for the case study.
 Subsequently, the findings of the case are presented at a mini-seminar where the students give each other active feedback.
-The case description and study design should be outlined in two very short papers handed in by the groups during the course, in order to help the students sharpen their focus and prepare their written exams.
+The case and study design must be described in the mandatory assignments placed during the course.

 There are no coursebooks for the course.
 Study material relevant for the course will be made available through LearnIT.